RemarkableAlly/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

  a function that searches a string for any of a set of bytes
 ### 5. strstr
 a function that locates a substring
+### 6. Chess is mental torture
+ a function that prints the chessboard